 Jo DiStefano is the President of Access 7 Services and has been a treating Occupational Therapist since 1984.
 A current member of the National Board for Certification in Occupational Therapy (NBCOT) and World Federation of Occupational Therapists (WFOT), she is SIPT Certified, and NDT trained.
 Abreast of the latest in a continually evolving field, she combines a holistic and nurturing approach to help individuals achieve optimal independent functioning in the school and home environments.
 She has a unique outlook and understanding of both typical and atypical development as well as a strong foundation in treatment/facilitation techniques to make the individuals she serves more independent and successful in everyday life.
 Jo’s professional history spans private practice, treating patients of all ages pediatric through geriatric.
 She is a well respected professional in the special education community and has provided services to school districts across Long Island for over 10 years.
 Hands on and still treating, Jo is not only up to speed with the latest in the field, but is applying it as well.
 Jo’s personal philosophy is to create and promote balance with an emphasis on bridging disciplines for child centered development.

 Erin earned her Master’s of Science in Occupational Therapy from the University of Scranton in 2004 and has been a treating Occupational Therapist specializing in pediatrics for over 10 years.
 She has a history working with children from as young as six weeks to high school students in camp, home, school and daycare settings long before working as an Occupational Therapist.
 Erin’s career as an occupational therapist spans the school systems and home-based care throughout Long Island and New York City.
 She is a current member of the American Occupational Therapy Association (AOTA), World Federation of Occupational Therapists (WFOT) and is certified with the National Board for Certification in Occupational Therapy (NBCOT).
-Constantly improving her knowledge base and staying updated in the field, she has been trained in Bal-A-Vis-X, Therapeutic Listening, Powered Up and Running, Nonviolent Crisis Intervention, Neurobiological Foundations of Sensory Integration, Vestibular Activation of the Core, Brain Gym, Handwriting without Tears, and Wilson Reading Program/ Fundations.
-Erin takes every opportunity to promote and educate parents, administration, staff and other therapeutic disciplines to the mission and purpose of Occupational Therapy over the life span.
+Constantly improving her knowledge base and staying updated in the field, she has been trained in Bal-A-Vis-X, Therapeutic Listening, Powered Up and Running, Nonviolent Crisis Intervention, Neurobiological Foundations of Sensory Integration, Vestibular Activation of the Core, Brain Gym, Handwriting without Tears, Wilson Reading Program/ Fundations, and Assistive Technology.
+Erin takes every opportunity to promote and educate parents, administration, staff and other therapeutic disciplines to the mission and purpose of Occupational Therapy and Assistive Technology over the life span.
 She believes that the more people know and understand the connection between physical and cognitive development, the greater asset and support they can be to a child’s learning, functional growth and success.

 Nancy has become an integral part of the Access 7 team, assisting with student service placement and lending valuable support in all areas.
 She brings with her a diverse background in general law and research.